aarontburn/nexus-github-desktop-monkey/README.md

 ## Usage
-- On startup (or when the `Locate window` button is pressed), Spotify Monkey will look for your open Spotify window, and, if found within 10 seconds, will start monkeying the window into Nexus.
+- On startup (or when the `Locate window` button is pressed), GitHub Desktop Monkey will look for your open GitHub Desktop window, and, if found within 10 seconds, will start monkeying the window into Nexus.
-- By providing a path to your Spotify executable in the Settings, you unlock the following features:
+- By providing a path to your GitHub Desktop executable in the Settings, you unlock the following features:
-  -  Opening the Spotify app while it's already embedded into Nexus will swap to the Spotify Monkey module.
+  -  Opening the GitHub Desktop app while it's already embedded into Nexus will swap to the GitHub Desktop module.
-  -  The `Locate window` button will start a new instance of Spotify if one isn't found.
+  -  The `Locate window` button will start a new instance of GitHub Desktop if one isn't found.

-## Limitations:
-- Some features won't work with Spotify downloaded from the Microsoft Store.